 It used to be quite common to use money as a motivating factor for employees.
 However, things have changed, and people are becoming more intentional about the roles they accept and where they perform those roles.
 More employees are looking to find meaning in their work, make valuable contributions, and experience a sense of belonging to their organizations.

-In this third part of our series on global employee recognition programs, we focus on employee total rewards programs and exploring why it matters to the employee experience.
+In this third part of our series on global employee recognition programs, we focus on what is employee experience, why focus on employee experience, employee total rewards programs and why it matters to the employee experience.

 What is Employee Experience?

 Employee experience describes how employees feel about various organizational factors such as leadership, trust, respect, communication, camaraderie among coworkers, meaningful contributions, opportunities for growth and development, tools and resources, work processes, and recognition appreciation.

 According to an article published by the Society of Human Resource Management (SHRM), employee experience involves a total redesign of outdated workplace practices.
 It focuses on putting employees at the center.
 Like customer experience, where brands ensure that their customers are happy since “happy customers make loyal customers,” we can apply this concept to the workplace.
 I make this comparison because, according to Gallup, “employees are consumers of the workplace.”
 Therefore, happy employees make loyal employees.

 For companies to succeed in today’s highly competitive global market, they must find creative ways to attract, motivate, and retain talent.
 Since an average employee spends over one-third of their adult life at work, employers need to give employees the best experience possible.
 It starts with a candidate’s first encounter with your company and continues during their journey along the employee lifecycle—from the recruitment phase until the separation phase.